-The Denver Art Museum had a show featuring 70 paintings by Frederick Remington.
+The Denver Art Museum had a show some years ago featuring 70 paintings by Frederick Remington.
 The paintings were particularly interesting in that they were all nocturnes.
 They were paintings that were “lighted” by the moon, campfires, lanterns or the starry night.
 It seems that when Remington first tried to capture the color of night, he couldn’t do it and was very frustrated.

 Or is there really a “center of the art world” anymore?
 Historically, it’s almost as if beauty itself had been searching for something when art flourished in these various locales.
-Or maybe it’s more like what Robert Hughes has described when he wrote that, “art nourishes itself from other art and how, with enough conviction, art can form its own republic of pleasure, a parenthesis within the real world—a paradise.”
+Or maybe it’s more like what Robert Hughes has described when he wrote that “art nourishes itself from other art and how, with enough conviction, art can form its own republic of pleasure, a parenthesis within the real world—a paradise.”[i]

-Or perhaps art is not searching for a friendly, supportive environment to express beauty; perhaps art is trying to show humanity that paradise is everywhere and Now.
-If so, let us enter without hesitation the world of truth and beauty, the world of Paradigm A.
+Or perhaps art is not searching for a friendly, supportive environment to express beauty; perhaps art is trying to show humanity that paradise is everywhere and NOW.
+If so, let us enter without hesitation the world of truth and beauty, the world of Paradigm-A.

 Find a much more in-depth discussion in books by Roy Charles Henry.